-The VF-3, VF-9 controls may be mounted vertically or horizontally, but the controls stay cooler lasting longer when mounted vertically.
-Mount the control to a metal plate or mount it so that the back of the heat sink is fully exposed to the air.
+The VF-3, VF-9 controls may be mounted vertically or horizontally, but the controls stay cooler and last longer when mounted vertically.
+Mount the control to a metal plate.

 Important: The heat sink fins of the VF-12 power control must be mounted vertically with three inches of space above and below the heat sink for proper cooling.